Vyral/justin-udy/_posts/2021-04-29-home-staging-success-plan-amenities.md

 When we go through our home staging success plan, we talk about four things: curb appeal, kitchen, bathrooms, and amenities.
 Today I’m discussing the amenities part of the plan.&nbsp;

-Amenities are crucial firstly because we want to differentiate your property from the rest. **We want to showcase your amenities to their fullest.** Amenities can be many different things; every home has what a standard house should have, but think about what your home has that’s extra such as a balcony, fantastic views, a pool, a 3-car garage, a great full-kitchen remodel, double ovens, a huge porch, etc. We showcase differentiation, interesting items, and are trying to attract people interested in these particular amenities.&nbsp;
+Amenities are crucial firstly because we want to differentiate your property from the rest. **We want to showcase your amenities to their fullest.** Amenities can be many different things; every home has what a standard house should have, but think about the extra things your home may have, such as a balcony, fantastic views, a pool, a 3-car garage, a great full-kitchen remodel, double ovens, a huge porch, etc. We showcase differentiation, interesting items, and are trying to attract people interested in these particular amenities.&nbsp;

 {% include pullquote.html %}